Tag: Misano

 BOSS GP OPEN Class

 For the last time this season Harald Schlegelmilch (LVA, HS Engineering) was on the hunt for the lap record.
 Once again the former Formula 3 ace succeeded in improving the existing best time of 1:21.822, set in yesterday’s race.
-Today, Schlegelmilch achieved a fabulous time of 1:20.785 (average speed: 188 km/h) in his World Series Dallara with a 4.5-litre engine.
+Today, Schlegelmilch achieved a fabulous time of 1:20.785 (average speed: 188 km/h) in his World Series Dallara V8.
 The 34-year-old thus makes history and at the same time thanks his Austrian team with the tenth victory of the season in the OPEN class.

 BOSS GP FORMULA Class